OSGConnect/connectbook/FsurfRemote/ScriptingFsurf.md

 ## Overview

-This document shows how to process multiple subjects quickly using a shell script.
+This document shows how to use a shell script to submit a batch of scans to Fsurf for processing.

 **Important note on data privacy**:  In order to protect the privacy of your participants’ scans, we request that you submit only defaced and fully